Question: Can My Business Deduct Charitable Contributions?

 Deductions for charitable contributions by members of a multiple-member limited liability company work the same as for a partnership.

 S Corporation Contributions

 An S corporation works like a partnership, with the individual shareholders receiving a Schedule K-1 showing their share of any charitable contributions of the corporation.

 Since a corporation is a separate entity from the owners, the corporation can make charitable contributions on its own behalf and take deductions for those contributions.

 If you personally have made non-cash contributions over $500 in any year, you must file Form 8283 with your tax return, providing information on the donated property.

 Disclaimer: Remember that my purpose is to provide you with general information to get you started learning about a specific tax subject.
-I am not a tax adviser, CPA or attorney.
+I am not a tax adviser, CPA or attorney and nothing in this article or on this site should be considered tax advice.
 If you have questions about the deductibility of charitable contributions, check with your tax adviser.